-(1) The Association may only validly deliver Publications pursuant to regulation 4 where the member has consented to its doing so in accordance with this regulation 5 and the member has not revoked that consent in accordance with this regulation 5.

-(2) A member shall consent to Publications being delivered to him electronically for the purpose of this regulation by:

-- (a) signing and returning the relevant consent form approved by Council from time to time, and - (b) providing to the Association a valid e-mail address for notifications under regulation 7.

-(3) Such consent shall continue until revoked by a member at any time by giving 28 days' notice in writing to the Secretary at the following address: Association of Chartered Certified Accountants, 29 Lincoln's Inn Fields, London, WC2A 3EE (such revocation may not be made by electronic communication).

-(4) It shall be the responsibility of the member to ensure that the Association is notified in writing of any changes of the member's details provided under regulation 5(2)(b).
+- (1) The Association may validly deliver Publications pursuant to regulation 4 to members and members shall be deemed to have consented to its doing so in accordance with this regulation 5 unless the member has: - (a) opted to receive hard copies of Publications; or - (b) not provided the Association with an e-mail address. - (2) A member should make every effort to provide the Association with a valid e-mail address for notifications under regulation 7. - (3) Such consent shall continue until revoked by a member at any time by giving 28 days' notice in writing to the Secretary at the following address: Association of Chartered Certified Accountants, 29 Lincoln's Inn Fields, London, WC2A 3EE (such revocation may not be made by electronic communication). - (4) It shall be the responsibility of the member to ensure that the Association is notified in writing of any changes of the member's details provided under regulation 5(2).